hashicorp/vault/website/source/api/secret/databases/cassandra.html.md

   `issue` command from the `pki` secrets engine; see [the pki documentation](/docs/secrets/pki/index.html).

+- `skip_verification` `(bool: false)` - Skip permissions checks when a connection to Cassandra is first created.
+These checks ensure that Vault is able to create roles, but can be resource intensive in clusters with many roles.

 - `protocol_version` `(int: 2)` – Specifies the CQL protocol version to use.

 - `connect_timeout` `(string: "5s")` – Specifies the connection timeout to use.